-RULE 13.
-Motions Generally. - (a) Every motion shall be reduced to writing if the Speaker or any two members request it.
-No motion relating to a bill shall be in order which does not identify the bill by its number and short title.

-- (b) When a motion is made, it shall be stated by the Speaker, or, if written, it shall be handed to the chair and read aloud by the Speaker or Clerk before debate. - (c) After a motion has been stated by the Speaker or read by the Speaker or Clerk, it shall be in the possession of the House; but it may be withdrawn before a decision or amendment, except in case of a motion to reconsider, which motion, when made by a member, shall be in possession of the House and shall not be withdrawn without leave of the House. - RULE 14.
+- RULE 13.
+Motions Generally. (a) Every motion shall be reduced to writing if the Speaker or any two members request it.
+No motion relating to a bill shall be in order that does not identify the bill by its number and short title. - (b) When a motion is made, it shall be stated by the Speaker or, if written, it shall be handed to the chair and read aloud by the Speaker or Clerk before debate. - (c) After a motion has been stated by the Speaker or read by the Speaker or Clerk, it shall be in the possession of the House; but it may be withdrawn before a decision or amendment, except in case of a motion to reconsider, which motion, when made by a member, shall be in possession of the House and shall not be withdrawn without leave of the House. - RULE 14.
 Motions, Order of Precedence.
-When there are motions before the House, the order of precedence is as follows:
+When there are motions before the House, the order of precedence is as follows: - To adjourn. - To recess. - To lay on the table. - 51 Previous question.

-To adjourn.

-To recess.

-To lay on the table.

-Previous question.

-To postpone indefinitely.
+- 1 To postpone indefinitely.

-To reconsider.
+- 2 To reconsider.

-To postpone to a day certain.
+- To postpone to a day certain.

-To re-refer.
+- 4 To re-refer.

-To amend an amendment.
+- 5 To amend an amendment.

-To amend.
+- 6 To amend.